Xerxes0198/TaxableIncome/README.md

 - Add additional financial years
 The orchestrator can be expanded to perform calculations from any financial year with known values, for instance: retrospectively calculating taxable incomes for previuos years.
 It can also lean on the input validator and calculations command to validate and calculate specific rules depending on the desired year.

+- Custom input types for the pay frequency and income fields.
+(Make them more tolerant to strange inputs.)

 - Inpupt Collection Expansion
 Depending on the specific needs per year, the orchestrator can request additional - or fewer - inputs from the input collection, like number of dependents.